Youth engagement

 The official 2024 CELC Youth Summit graphic created by the Teen Climate Council Design Committee offsite link at the Aquarium of the Pacific offsite link.
 (Image credit: Teen Climate Council Design Committee at the Aquarium of the Pacific.)

-Aquariums attending the 2024 Youth Summit:
+Aquariums that attended the 2024 Youth Summit:

 Screenshot of teens and NOAA staff in a video meeting holding up pieces of paper with words written on them.
 Words include energized, hopeful, empowering, enlightened, grateful, inspired, inspirational, and awesome.